YourListTeam/ServerSide/Serverside/README.md

 - ##### Node installation on Ubuntu

-  You can install nodejs and npm easily with apt install, just run the following commands.
+  You can install node.js and npm easily with apt install, just run the following commands.

       $ sudo apt install nodejs
       $ sudo apt install npm